UniquityVentures/frontend-vue/src/apps/classrooms/classesAppStructure.md

 - Easiest to implement (already done)
 - Most amount of features.
 But there is high complexity and properly operating the software is going to need some skill.

+### Problems with this approach:

+- Not intuitive for user.

+## Our selection

+- We will go with the classroom-first approach - the reason is as follows:
+  - Classroom is a `PrimaryKey` on Subject.
+This means that each subject is inherently bound to a single classroom.
+  - So it has already been established, that subjects are inside classrooms.
+We just haven't implemented it in the frontend yet.